 Instead of mom and dad spending hours, upon hours, prepping and shopping before July 4th…. it’ll be just dad doing some shopping, with minimal prepping.
 Mom will be kicking butt at her rehabilitation center, and maybe, fingers crossed, she’ll be walking with less assistance.
 Her prep work this year is all about recovering, and thriving, after her massive heart attack and stroke she suffered back in February.

 Our Independence Day is different this year, because it’s more special for all of us.
 We technically lost my mother a couple of times, and she came back.
-Surprised every last doctor, surgeon, nurse, physician’s assistant, and hospital staff, my mother did!
-She continued to surprise people when she made it out of the hospital, and into rehabilitation, because again, no one really knew what would happen.
+Surprised every damn doctor, surgeon, nurse, physician’s assistant, and hospital staff, my mother did!
+She continued to surprise people making it out of the hospital, and into rehabilitation.

 Mom’s a miracle, and I’m thankful every damn day she didn’t give up.
 Trust me, if she had, no one would have blamed her.
 But that’s not mom.
 It’s go big, or go home, with her.
 Even her heart attack and stroke were big, so of course, her journey back to us was a huge undertaking.
 She did it, and continues to KILL IT every day.